Mano-lemm/leetcode/README.md

-# SOLUTIONS TO LEETCODE PROBLEMS IN JS
+# SOLUTIONS TO LEETCODE PROBLEMS

 none of these solutions are optimised at all they contain a very simple, straight forward